zhengwang9/ORCGT/README.md

 ## Graph Construction

-We construct the graph with curvature by two steps: extract feature of patches (nodes) in major tumor margin and construct graph.
+We construct the graph with curvature by two steps:
+- extract feature of patches (nodes) in major tumor margin
+- construct graph.

 ```bash
 # extract feats in ring.